A Nostalgic yet Elevated Dining Experience for the Vietnamese Community Abroad

 SCOPE:

-Brand Strategy, Art Direction, Visual Identity, Campaign Development
+Brand Strategy, Art Direction, Logo Design, Visual Identity, Social Media, Marketing Collaterals, Campaign Development

 OVERVIEW: